Skip to main content

 WVU has installed a Biosafety Officer (BSO) to facilitate meetings and to coordinate biosafety activities for the entire university.
 The BSO also has the responsibility for conducting periodic inspections of laboratories that use covered materials to ensure compliance with all regulations, the NIH Guidelines and WVU policies.
 The IBC reports to the Vice President for Research.

-• Review research that involves recombinant DNA, pathogens or other biohazards, including a full risk assessment, selection of proper containment and assignment of any special provisions.
+• Review research that involves recombinant DNA, pathogens, or other biohazards, including a full risk assessment, selection of proper containment and assignment of any special provisions.
 The IBC may lower or raise containment within what is allowed by the NIH Guidelines based on the risk assessment.

 • Notify PIs of the results of the review.